danbz/aesthetic-programming/1-gettingstarted/Readme.md

 What we want to demonstrate here is that the references are important to start to discover many possible syntaxes, for example other shapes like rectangles, polygons.

-There are still other syntax we haven't explained, perhaps you can find the corresponding references from p5.js web references and look into it?
+There are still other syntax in the sample code in which we haven't explained in details, perhaps you can find the corresponding references from p5.js web references and look into it?
 We will continue to explore the color in the next Chapter and the `random` syntax in Chapter 3.

 ## 1.4 While()